4th Quarter classes begin the week of March 20, 2026.

 Open Spots: 4

-Design, build, and program an explorer robot to navigate newly discovered, unmapped ancient tomb.
-Each week, students will improve their robots though the addition of new sensors and components and will program their devices to navigate a maze and collect treasure.
+Design and build a robot to hold a colored pencil or marker, and program it to make designs.
+Students will end up with an automated spirograph!
+Will your 'bot draw concentric circles, spirals, pinwheels or more complex hypotrochoids and epitrochoids?
 Students will use the brand new LEGO Education Spike Prime robotics sets.
 They will build with motors, wheels/axles, gears, levers, and special components.
 Students will have to install touch, sound, color, and infrared sensors while also learning to program sequences and commands that use input/output devices for controlled movements and precise turns.
 Using the drag-and-drop Spike Prime coding menu, students will learn to program their robots while experimenting with key concepts such as fixed values, variables, loops, and logic constructs.
 This course integrates science, engineering and computational thinking while introducing physical constraints, units of measurement, and coordinate systems.
 But, don't worry, this is a beginning robotics class.
 Prior experience is not expected, but returning students are welcome.
 Each student will build his/her own robotic project, so students can progress and customize at their own pace.
 In general, in this class, students will spend two weeks assembling, three weeks programming, and two weeks testing and re-designing their projects.
-This class will begin on 1/22/26 and meet on 3/12/26.
 Topics in this Series: Lunar Lander (Quarter 1); Battle Bots (Quarter 2); Tomb Explorer (Quarter 3), and Soccer Bot Showdown (Quarter 4)

 11:00 am-11:55 am